AlexPerathoner/eagle_ocr/README.md

 - Approximately $1.5 per 1,000 images.
 If you want to filter some images out, modify code.
 - Currently, there is no special deal with break lines.
 Removing BRs has pros/cons, so this topic is debatable.

+# Todo

+Fork from original version to replace Google's GCP with some offline OCR (for example https://github.com/naptha/tesseract.js)